boldbi/aspnet-core-sample/README.md

   3. Finally, run the application using the command `dotnet run`.
 After the application has started, it will display a URL in the `command line interface`, typically something like (e.g., https://localhost:5001).
 Copy this URL and paste it into your default web browser.

 > **NOTE:** We represent the dashboard embedding by default without the dashboards listing sidebar.
-You must navigate to the "dashboardlisting" URL (such as https://localhost:5001/dashboardlisting) to enable the dashboards list.
+You must navigate to the `dashboardlisting` URL (such as https://localhost:5001/dashboardlisting) to enable the dashboards list.

  ## Developer IDE